 Investigating opaque algorithms can be a challenge.
-This page has some pointers to example investigations, some methodologically helpful references, and some guidance on how you might use Freedom of Information (FOI) requests in the U.S. to find out more information.
+This page has some references to examples of journalism that investigate, audit, or critique algorithms, some methodologically helpful resources, and some guidance on how you might use Freedom of Information (FOI) requests in the U.S. to find out more information.

 - Machine Bias.
 ProPublica.
 2016.
 [Link]